Meadowlarke/Bibliography/Kraidy2002.md

 -: Clips from people around the world.

-18: How the program addresses difference, but focuses of the recognition of likeness. #Z: Copy.
+18: How the program addresses difference, but focuses of the recognition of likeness.

 -: Accents (or the lack of) and language.

-19: #Z: The latino family on _Sesame Street_ was the first Latino family on U.S. Television.
+19: The latino family on _Sesame Street_ as one of the the first Latino families on U.S. Television.

 20: Skits featuring cross-cultural friendship.